 - Otherwise, the UE shall enter the EMM-DEREGISTERED state.

-The UE operating in CS/PS mode 1 or CS/PS mode 2 of operation, and supporting A/Gb mode or Iu mode, shall further set the update status to U2 NOT UPDATED, disable the E-UTRA capability (see clause 4.5) and attempt to select GERAN or UTRAN access technology.
+The UE operating in CS/PS mode 1 or CS/PS mode 2 of operation, and supporting A/Gb mode or Iu mode and the de-registration procedure was not performed due to the last Tsor-cm timer expiry or stopped (see 3GPP TS 23.122 [5] and 3GPP TS 24.501 [54]), shall further set the update status to U2 NOT UPDATED, disable the E-UTRA capability (see clause 4.5) and attempt to select GERAN or UTRAN access technology.